oblinger/HookAnchorApp/T/SYS/SYS Keyboard Setup.md

 - No changes (use Karabiner remapping)

 KARABINER
 - CAPS LOCK
-	- To Opt-Cmd-F12 if along
+	- To Opt-Cmd-F12 if alone
+		- Keyboard Maestro script under "CAPS-alone" triggers spotlight
 	- To Shift-Ctrl-Opt-Cmd if with other key

 - TAB